pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 **NOTE**: _Fallibility does not mean that certainty beyond the self-evident is impossible, only that certainty beyond the self-evident is not automatic._

-## Against revelation
+### The invalidity of revelation
-**LEXICAL NOTE**:
+**LEXICAL NOTES**:

-When I say "idea", I am referring to any product of abstraction, e.g. concept, generalisation, principle, theory, etc.
+When I say "idea", I am referring to any product of abstraction, e.g. concept, generalisation, principle, theory, etc. When I say "revelation", I am referring to an idea that is automatically true by itself (i.e. intrinsically) or by mere direct awareness of it or by the mere presence of it in one's mind.
+Hence, I am using the term "revelation" as a generalisation of the concepts of "innate ideas", "intuition as knowledge" and "faith as truth".
+Just to be clear, note that I regard intuition as a valid means to _faciliate_ reason, not to replace it; the concept of "intuition as knowledge" on the other hand is the concept of intuition as being sufficient for knowledge.

 ---

-As a general case, consider the idea of an abstraction, such as a concept, generalisation or principle, that is grasped by the mind directly without a process of reason.
+Consider the idea of an abstraction, such as a concept, generalisation or principle, that is grasped by the mind directly without a process of reason.
 What does this mean?
 It means that the abstraction was a product not of a series of selective focus but of direct awareness, i.e. direct perception of reality.
 Let us first examine this idea using the example of a concept.
 Now, note a concept is, in essence, a relationship between units (concrete or abstract) wherein one group of units is at once tied to units inside the group and separated from units outside the group through the selective focus on one or more _distinguishing_ similarities.
 Hence, to grasp a concept by direct awareness is to grasp the concretes in question as well as their relationships to each other.

 Now, consider: how do you validate a concept?
 For the moment, set aside the distinction between observed and unobserved units and note what it takes for a concept to be validated as an integration of a group of units.
 Evidently, we must show that the units are tied to each other by distinguishing similarities.
 But direct awareness is not automatically selective, which means we must apply our selective focus to grasp the distinguishing similarities.
 Hence, a concept cannot be automatically valid; it has to validated through our non-automatic selective focus.
 We can extend the same reasoning to any abstraction, since any abstraction is a product of selective focus that relates two or more units, which means it can only be validated by grasping the existence of the relationship through selective focus.
 Hence, even if an idea were directly beamed into your head, you would have no idea about its validity without taking the steps to selectively focus on each aspect of it that gives rise to it.
 Hence, there are no innate ideas that are automatically valid just by virtue of being in our minds.